Aniruddhchavda/FindUtility/README.md

 # FindUtility

-Below is the usage of my utility.
+Below is the usage of my own find utility tool.
  * -w location : if location not provided then current directory is used
  * -n = name
  * -i = inode